 TKT is modular and flexible so you can fit your studies in around your work and other commitments.
 You can take the modules over a period of time to suit you.

-There are four core modules and three specialist modules in TKT.
+There are three core modules and two specialist modules in TKT.

 - Module 1: this module tests your knowledge of the terms and concepts of English language teaching.
 It focuses on the factors underpinning the learning of English.

 - Module 2: this module focuses on the knowledge and skills you need to plan a lesson or a series of lessons.
 It also refers to assessment and focuses on resources that can guide you in your lesson planning.